 Warren Barnes’ Friends Frantically Looked For Him When He Went Missing

-Warren Barnes was born on May 19, 1951, to John and Elva Barnes, growing up in a family of nine other siblings.
+Warren Barnes was born on May 19, 1951, to John and Elva Barnes, and grew up in a family of nine other siblings.
 Resources were scarce, and his upbringing was far from easy.
 While little is known about his early life, Warren eventually settled in Grand Junction, Colorado.
 It was a place he had known since childhood in the Grand Valley area, which always felt like home.
 He told his friends that he had worked as a cowboy in the Book Cliff Mountains and even claimed to have a daughter and a granddaughter.
 He lived under a bridge and occasionally rented rooms, too.
 He spent his days sitting on benches along Main Street and picking up whatever job came his way.
 Known for his kindness, he became a beloved part of the community.

 When the city removed the benches, a local shop owner put out a chair for him where he would sit and read.
 Warren was known for his gentle demeanor and preferred to keep to himself.
 He was friends with staff at the PeopleReady agency, where he often picked up temporary jobs.
 In his free time, he enjoyed reading, particularly Westerns and had a strong knowledge of history.
 Some of his friends also fondly called him “the reading man.”
 By late February 2021, his friends noticed that Warren hadn’t been around for a while, and the agency hadn’t heard from him either, raising concerns.
 Since Warren wasn’t one to venture far, some of his friends reached out to the police, worried about his sudden absence.